Exercises For Strength Training 101

 How to do the deadlift

-- Stand in front of a loaded barbell, bend your knees, lean forward, and grasp the barbell in a medium grip width with one hand in an over-hand grip, the other in an under-hand grip, or both in an over-hand grip.
+- Standing in front of a loaded barbell, bend your knees, lean forward, and grasp the barbell in a medium grip width with one hand in an over-hand grip, the other in an under-hand grip, or both in an over-hand grip.

 - To avoid back strain, keep your back straight.
 When you bend your back, you run the risk of injuring yourself.